ShaphanMartin/rensFriends/README.md

 #Checking if all are installed

-1.ssh into the machine using the git bash `vagrant ssh`
+1. ssh into the machine using the git bash `vagrant ssh`
 2. gets the ip of the machine using `ifconfig`
 3. save the ip of the machine